zalavariandris/PyVideoPlayer/README.md

 ## TESTS TODO
 - [ ] open single file
 - [ ] first and last frame equal.
 Only a singlie frame.
 Test zoom with timeslider
+- [ ] drag and drop files with non-asci characters

 ## Build with PyInstaller
 > pyinstaller VideoPlayer/main.py